 You may be admitted to a mental health institution if you have a complex and very serious mental illness.

 You will be admitted without consent in serious incidents where you are a danger to yourself or others around you.

 In usual circumstances, though, it is voluntary, and there is a meeting with everyone to discuss if this is the right course of action for you.

 A long-term plan is sometimes created to provide supported accommodation to ensure that the patient is independent and in a safe environment.

 What is mental health support like for young people in the Netherlands?

-Well, the system for youngsters is generally the same as what it is with an adult.
+Well, the system for youngsters is generally the same as it is for adults.
 They should first go to their GP and get referred for additional help.

-Are there any issues with mental healthcare in the Netherlands?
+Will I come across any issues with mental healthcare in the Netherlands?